lasciousfloy/wemos_boards/README.md

 D1 Mini Lite

-ESP-32 Mini (not Wemos, but compatible with shields)
+MH-ET 32 (not Wemos, but compatible with shields)

 D32-S2 Mini